NelsonAPenn/NiceKotlinJSONParser/README.md

 # Sleek JSONParser

-I created this Nice Kotlin JSON Parser due to the immense pain that GSON causes me.
+I created this nice Kotlin JSON Parser due to the immense pain that GSON causes me.
 It is still in the early stages of development, but it does the job.

 ## Installation